 In August 2018, the government Civil Society Strategy committed to working with the Lottery, Nesta and Osca to support good help.

-We are currently developing partnerships to increase the impact of good help practitioners in places across the country.
+In 2020 we are developing place-based partnerships to significantly increase the impact of good help practitioners across the country.
 If you would like to be involved, please get in touch.

 The National Lottery Community Fund, DCMS and Nesta